joonas-fi/joonas.fi/blog/_posts/2017/2017-12-06-happy-100th-birthday-finland.md

 and many other countries (don't even get me started on Trump the person or Trump the phenomenom..).
 Don't get me wrong, all countries have their own issues, but all in all Finland does many things right:

 - We have a welfare system where if you're having a hard time, the state helps you out.
-Homelessness in Finland is basically a thing only for people with sever drug or alcohol problems.
+In Finland homelessness is basically a thing only for people with severe drug or alcohol problems.

 - [Our education system](http://www.businessinsider.com/finland-education-school-2011-12) is famous the world over.

 - Like many other nordic countries, our healthcare is essentially free.

 - There is no police brutality in Finland.
 Each time a police fires a weapon, a thorough investigation is conducted.
-In ten years the police have fired a gun 122 times - killing only seven people in ten years.
+In ten years the police have fired a gun 122 times - killing only seven people.

 - Finland is almost the [least corrupt country in the world](https://en.wikipedia.org/wiki/Corruption_Perceptions_Index#2016).